 Masks do not need to be worn indoors.

-“Typically, the ill effects of acute exposure to the haze will be transient and temporary if your child is otherwise healthy,” says Dr Thomas.
+“Typically, the ill effects of acute exposure to the haze will be transient and temporary if your child is otherwise healthy,” says Adj Asst Prof Thomas.
 “Long-term adverse effects on health usually will not occur unless there is prolonged and intense exposure to air pollution over many months or years.”

 For more information on the haze, please visit